AnnOmelchenko/robo-learn-academy/README.md

 ### The view layer is divided into:

 - ### Presentation: This layer accepts data and throws events.
-It does not have access to the API (Header, Loader, Spinner, CourseDetails, CourseLesson, CoursesListPage, CourseSection, SkillsSection)
+It does not have access to the API (Header, Loader, Spinner, LessonDetails, LessonLesson, LessonsListPage, LessonSection, SkillsSection)

 - ### Structural: This layer is responsible for the structure (App, Layout)

-- ### Container: This layer communicates with the Application layer (CoursePage, CoursesList)
+- ### Container: This layer communicates with the Application layer (LessonPage, LessonsList)

-### The Аpplication layer contains hooks and communicates with the API layer (useUpdateVideoMeta, useCurrentLesson, usePreviewCourse, usePreviewCourses, useToken)
+### The Аpplication layer contains hooks and communicates with the API layer (useUpdateVideoMeta, useCurrentLesson, usePreviewLesson, usePreviewLessons, useToken)

-### The API layer contains requests to the server, API providers and communicates with the Domain (fetchPreviewCourse, fetchPreviewCourses, fetchToken, ApiProvider, AuthProvider)
+### The API layer contains requests to the server, API providers and communicates with the Domain (fetchPreviewLesson, fetchPreviewLessons, fetchToken, ApiProvider, AuthProvider)